-Learning how to gas weld aluminum is valuable skill set utilized by many industries.
+Learning how to gas weld aluminum is a valuable skill set utilized by many industries.
 Aluminum is one of the most flexible, light, and corrosion-resistant metals in the world, so it stands to reason why it is used in just about every scenario where ductile fracture behavior is necessary.
-But even with aluminum being quite literally everywhere in modern production, learning to gas weld aluminum may require special knowledge, skills, and tools to create a high quality bond.
+But even with aluminum being quite literally everywhere in modern production, learning to gas weld aluminum may require special knowledge, skills, and tools to create a high-quality bond.

 Below, we present a how-to guide for gas welding aluminum along with ideal tools/supplies to ensure that your next gas weld project will be nothing but a successful one.